mathworks/matlab-teamcity-plugin/examples/Run-MATLAB-Tests.md

 This example shows how to run a suite of MATLAB&reg; unit tests with TeamCity&reg;.
 The example demonstrates how to:

-* Create a build configuration to access MATLAB tests hosted in a remote repository.
-* Use a build step to run the tests and generate test and coverage artifacts.
+* Create a build configuration to run MATLAB tests hosted in a remote repository and generate test and coverage artifacts.
-* Run the build and and examine the test results and the generated artifacts.
+* Run the build and examine the test results and the generated artifacts.

 The build runs the tests in the Times Table App MATLAB project (which requires R2019a or later).
 You can create a working copy of the project files and open the project in MATLAB by running this statement in the Command Window.